 SCOTUS Oral Arguments Presented March 4, 2020.

-Last week my wife and I had the privilege of attending the Supreme Court hearings as oral arguments were given for June Medical Services vs. Russo.
-What a true privilege and honor to witness the legal system of our great nation at the highest level of our Judicial branch of government.
+Last week my wife and I had the privilege of attending the Supreme Court hearings.
+Oral arguments were given for June Medical Services vs. Russo.
+It was a privilege and honor to witness our nation’s highest-level Judicial branch in action.

-Healthcare in general, and woman’s healthcare in specific, should be important to us all.
+Healthcare in general, and women’s healthcare in specific, should be important to us all.

 Caring for All Women

-Before I share my opinions on the legal and medical aspects of this case, let me again openly state that I believe in the sanctity of life, I am a pro-life individual, and I am a pro-life physician.
+Before I share my opinions on this case, let me state a few things.
+I believe in the sanctity of life, I am a pro-life individual, and I am a pro-life physician.

-My personal pro-life perspective relates to this June Medical Services vs. Russo legal case in this manner; while I am adamantly against abortion, recognizing that at this time in history abortion is legal in our country, I do fully desire women who are obtaining abortions to be safe and to be both legally and medically protected from substandard medical care.
+My personal pro-life perspective relates to the June Medical Services vs. Russo legal case as follows: I am adamantly against abortion.
+However, I acknowledge that, at this time in history, abortion is legal in our country.
+Despite my stance, I fully desire women who are obtaining abortions to be safe.
+To receive both legal and medical protection from substandard medical care.

 The Louisiana Abortion Law

-In 2014 the Louisiana legislature passed a law requiring abortion providers in their state to have admitting privileges at a hospital within 30 miles of the abortion clinic.
+In 2014, the Louisiana legislature passed a law.
+This law required abortion providers in their state to have admitting privileges at a hospital within 30 miles of the abortion clinic.

-The purpose of this law was to increase the safety for women having abortions.
+The purpose of this law was to increase the safety of women having abortions.

-The justification for passing such a law was that Louisiana had determined that several current abortion practices within their state were sub-standard; specifically, that non-qualified/undertrained practitioners were performing abortions (including an ophthalmologist and radiologist), clinics were not meeting basic licensing safety standards, and that abortion clinics were being held to a different and lower standard than other outpatient surgical centers.
+The justification for passing such a law was that Louisiana had determined that several current abortion practices within their state were sub-standard.
+Specifically, non-qualified/undertrained practitioners were performing abortions (including an ophthalmologist and radiologist).
+Clinics were not meeting basic licensing safety standards.
+Abortion clinics were being held to a different and lower standard than other outpatient surgical centers.

 Under the current situation, the abortionist had no responsibility to their patient for post-procedure complications, and the patients themselves were left alone to find a medical facility and medical provider to care for any complication they may encounter.

-The goal of this Louisiana law was to ensure the competency of practitioners providing the abortions and to provide some degree of continuity for the patient with their abortion provider in case a complication would arise.
+The goal of this Louisiana law was to ensure the competency of practitioners providing abortions and to provide some degree of continuity for the patient with their abortion provider in case a complication arises.

 Medical Rationale for the Louisiana Abortion Law

-As an ObGyn physician of over two decades of practice, this Louisiana law seems both elementary and very reasonable.
+As an ObGyn physician with over two decades of practice, this Louisiana law seems both elementary and very reasonable.

-This very basic level of preparedness for my patients does not only apply to me, but applies to any physician who is operating on patients in either a hospital setting or in an outpatient surgical center, or even simply performing an office surgical procedure.
+This very basic level of preparedness for my patients does not only apply to me but applies to any physician who is operating on patients in either a hospital setting in an outpatient surgical center or even simply performing an office surgical procedure.

 Should not this same expectation be required of the medical provider who has chosen to offer and perform abortions?